Elisabeth Tamm: Political career

-Being an unmarried woman of legal majority as well as a wealthy property owner, she fulfilled the criteria which made her qualified to vote in municipal elections in accordance with the 1862 law, and when women became eligible in municipal elections in 1909, she became engaged in local politics.
+Being an unmarried woman of legal majority as well as a wealthy property owner, she fulfilled the criteria making her qualified to vote in municipal elections in accordance with the 1862 law, and when women became eligible for municipal elections in 1909, she became engaged in local politics.

-She was the deputy chairman of the Communal Council of Julita in 1913, the chairman in 1916, and a member of the board of directors of the city council in 1919–1930.
-She was the chairman of the independent non-party political women's organisation Frisinnade kvinnors riksförbund of Södermanland in 1922–1931, and municipal communal speaker for Julita in 1933–1936.
+She was the deputy chairman of the Communal Council of Julita in 1913, the chairman in 1916, and a member of the board of directors of the city council from 1919 to 1930.
+She was chairman of the independent politically unaffiliated women's organisation Frisinnade kvinnors riksförbund of Södermanland from 1922 to 1931, and municipal communal speaker for Julita from 1933 to 1936.

-In 1921, she became one of the five first women to be elected to the Swedish Parliament after women suffrage, alongside Nelly Thüring (Social Democrat), Agda Östlund (Social Democrat) and Bertha Wellin (Conservative) in the Lower chamber, and Kerstin Hesselgren in the Upper chamber.
-She focused on women's rights issues, such as equal salaries for women and the access to all official professions for both sexes; the latter issue was addressed in 1919-1925 through the Behörighetslagen.
-She was originally engaged within a Liberal party, but was from 1924, an independent.
-She served as an MP until 1924.
+In 1921, she became one of the five first women to be elected to the Swedish Parliament after women's suffrage, alongside Nelly Thüring (Social Democrat), Agda Östlund (Social Democrat) and Bertha Wellin (Conservative) in the Lower house (Andra kammaren), and Kerstin Hesselgren in the Upper house (Första kammaren).
+She focused on women's rights issues, such as equal salaries for women and the access to all official professions for both sexes; the latter issue was addressed between 1919 and 1925 through the Behörighetslagen.
+She was originally involved with the Liberal Party, but was an independent from 1924.
+She served as a member of parliament until 1924.

 She continued to be active in municipal politics after she left parliament.
-She retired from politics, for health reasons, in 1936.
+She retired from politics for health reasons in 1936.

 Women's rights work

-Tamm wrote for the women's rights movements papers Tidevarvet and Vi kvinnor.
-She also founded and financed Tidevarvet and a Norwegian women's magazine Kvinnen og Tiden (1945–1955).
+Tamm wrote for the women's rights movement papers Tidevarvet and Vi kvinnor.
+She also founded and financed Tidevarvet and a Norwegian women's magazine, Kvinnen og Tiden (1945–1955).